Updated on

 4. Manage stress.

-Stress management programs and health education lower deaths and recurrence, decreasing the risk of ineffective cerebral perfusion.
+Stress management programs and health education can improve outcomes related to atrial fibrillation, decreasing the risk of ineffective cerebral perfusion.

 5. Emphasize treatment adherence.